-Sjoelen (Dutch Shuffleboard) - Plans
+Sjoelen (Dutch Shuffleboard) Rules And Scoring

 The name for this old traditional Dutch game is Dutch Shuffleboard, Sjoelen or Jakkolo.
 It is played on a board called a Sjoelbak, however this is also known as a Dutch Shuffleboard or Schulbach.
 The many names are a testament to the game’s widespread popularity and longevity!